• Skip to primary navigation

 overcoming envy

-Living in Park City, Utah, I have often found myself feeling hopefully inadequate.
+Living in Park City, Utah, I have often found myself feeling hopelessly inadequate.
 It seems like everyone is a top athlete of some sort.
 From mountain biking to running to climbing and skiing, you just know that everyone you see in the local grocery store is elite at something.

 And then, there’s me.
 Competent, sure.
 Competitive, to a degree.
 But not a pro.
 And while everyone is super-encouraging, it’s hard not to get a bit overwhelmed by how much better everyone else is.
 And we all know what immediately follows a feeling of hopeless inadequacy: envy.